Are Bamboo Plates Safe

 FREQUENTLY ASKED QUESTIONS ABOUT BAMBOO PLATES

-See below the common questions about bamboo dinnerware material:
+See below the common questions about the bamboo dinnerware material:

 1. What are the black spots on bamboo plates?